-Prolonged physical exertion in a hot environment may cause heat exhaustion.
-Symptoms of heat exhaustion are faint or weak feeling, dizziness, nausea, or a rapid pulse.
+Heat exhaustion may be caused by prolonged physical exertion in a hot environment.
+Symptoms of heat exhaustion are nausea, dizziness, faint or weak feeling, or a rapid pulse.
 Body temperature usually remains near normal.
-The afflicted person should rest in a comfortable, shaded environment and drink fluids
+The afflicted person should rest in a comfortable, shaded environment and drink fluids.